shubhendrag1/shubhendrag1/README.md

 - 📫 How to reach me **shubhendragautam22@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/drive/folders/11a7PdVvYtTgpEJVmaBLZwo_4I2-MAYg4?usp=sharing](https://drive.google.com/drive/folders/11a7PdVvYtTgpEJVmaBLZwo_4I2-MAYg4?usp=sharing)
+- 📄 Know about my experiences [Shubhendra_Gautam_Resume](https://drive.google.com/drive/folders/11a7PdVvYtTgpEJVmaBLZwo_4I2-MAYg4?usp=sharing)

-- ⚡ Fun fact **When I'm not immersed in the world of Algo-developing or Trading or SDE/robotics, you'll often find me exploring the Nature, scaling mountains, and satisfying my wanderlust with adventurous travels. 🏞️✈️ #NatureEnthusiast"**
+- ⚡ Fun fact **When I'm not immersed in the world of Algo-developing or Trading or SDE/robotics, you'll often find me exploring Nature, scaling mountains, and satisfying my wanderlust with adventurous travels. 🏞️✈️ #NatureEnthusiast"**

 <h3 align="left">Connect with me:</h3>
 <p align="left">